 Be sure to sign up for our email updates and we’ll let you know the exact date that strawberries will be ready for picking.
-Watch our website, Facebook, Twitter and our Newsletter for more information.
+Watch our website, Facebook, Twitter, Google+ and our Newsletter for more information.

 Strawberry U-Pick Pricing for 2015

 • $10 each for five or more 4-quart baskets.

 Note: There is a $3 minimum purchase per person required to enter the strawberry patch.

 Baskets are included in the price.
 You can only pick into Stade’s containers.